Armina101/alx-system_engineering-devops/0x19-postmortem/README.md

 Timeline:

 - Detection Time:
-  - At 10:00 UTC, our monitoring alarm went off like an angry rooster on a Monday morning, alerting us to a spike in database connection errors.
+  - At 10:00 WAT, our monitoring alarm went off like an angry rooster on a Monday morning, alerting us to a spike in database connection errors.
 Rise and shine!

 - Issue Identification:
   - We dived into the image processing service logs, and it was like reading a mystery novel.
 The plot twist?
 An unexpected flood of database connections stealing the spotlight.